Chainsmoker Cat: Supporting

-Publication
+Kaoruko's younger brother who enjoys teasing her.

+Media

+Manga

 Written and illustrated by NyanNyanFactory, Chainsmoker Cat started in Kodansha's seinen manga magazine Weekly Young Magazine on February 20, 2023.
 Kodansha has collected its chapters into individual tankōbon volumes, with the first one released on August 4, 2023.
-As of November 6, 2025, ten volumes have been released.
+As of August 6, 2026, thirteen volumes have been released.

-In February 2025, Seven Seas Entertainment announced that it had licensed the series for English publication, with the first volume set to release in December of the same year.
+In February 2025, Seven Seas Entertainment announced that it had licensed the series for English publication, with the first volume released in December that same year.